Skip to main content

 This is a hip hinge, not a back bend.

-Common Good Morning mistakes
+What are common Good Morning mistakes to avoid?

 Rounding lower back.